On Lattice Constructions D and D' from q-ary Linear Codes: Introduction

-In this paper, we focus on Constructions D, D' and A from nested $q$-ary linear codes over $\Z_q$.
-Our objective is to study some general properties of these constructions, such as volume, $L_{\mathrm{P}}$-minimum distance, with $1 \leq \mathrm{P} \leq \infty$, and a lower bound for coding gain.
+Regarding codes over finite rings, a great interest came from the discovery of good nonlinear binary codes connected via the Gray map to linear codes over $\Z_{4}$ \cite{calderbank1994z4}.
+This study motivated several works to consider codes over more general finite rings, such as $\Z_{2k}$ and $\Z_{2^{k}}$, and their respective Gray maps \cite{wan1997quaternary, bannai1999type, dougherty2011codes}.
+In particular, self-dual codes over $\Z_{2k}$ have attracted interest because of their connection with even unimodular lattices \cite{bonnecaze1995quaternary, dougherty2011codes}.
+Under these motivations, in this paper, we focus on Constructions D, D' and A from nested linear codes over $\Z_q$.
+Our objective is to study some general properties of these constructions, such as volume, $L_{\mathrm{P}}$-minimum distance, with $1 \leq \mathrm{P} \leq \infty$, and bounds for coding gain.
 For this, we establish some relations between Construction D' and A and present bounds for these parameters in terms of their underlying codes or their duals.
 We also extend a multistage decoding method with re-encoding to Construction D' from $q$-ary linear codes under specific conditions.